 Moreover, daily supplemental beneficial bacteria can provide additional support.
 Keep in mind that not all probiotic (from the Latin and Greek meaning “for life”) products on the market are created equal.
+And not all oncologists recommend the use of probiotics due to the conflicting data on the risks and benefits of probiotic supplementation in patients with cancer.
+Patients’ oncologists should be consulted prior to adding a probiotic supplement.
 There are many variables to consider.
 It is critical that a therapeutic probiotic make its way into the small and/or large intestine.
 Therefore, it must be made in a way that it survives the harsh and necessary acid environment of the stomach.
 A probiotic product containing soil-based organisms, also known as “spore-forming bacteria,” is very beneficial during and after chemotherapy and antibiotic treatment.
 These forms of bacteria have the ability to flourish even in the presence of harsh agents that kill bacteria.
 Formulas, such as Just Thrive, containing Bacillus subtilis, Bacillus indicus, Bacillus coagulans and Bacillus clausii offer the following properties:

 • Are antibacterial, offering protection against intestinal pathogens;